nlpia/nlpia-bot/docs/brown-covid19-grant-proposal.md

 Training and mentoring of volunteers will be provided free of charge by TangibleAI staff.
 All grant funding will be granted to volunteers and interns to deliver according to their portion of the implementation of the features described in the three parallel schedules below.

-### Labor Estimate
+### Estimate
 Total volunteer and intern effort is estimated at 120 person-hours.
+This will allow for $35/hr grants to be provided to volunteers according the schedule below.
+Four of our volunteers are currently contributing to the software package, "qary".
+These volunteers will are expected to volunteer for these additional tasks and be allocated funds in proportion to the hour estimates below.
 Tangible AI professional software development effort as well as mentoring of volunteers will be donated to the project at no cost as part of our core mission to develop AI tools for nonprofits.

 #### State of the Art Question Answering App
 Total volunteer effort is estimated at 52 person-hours (approximately 2 weeks) to build and deploy the Question Answering mobile web application.

-- 8h: compile list of urls and API querys that provide authoritative unstructured natural language text on covid-19
+- 8h ($280): compile list of urls and API querys that provide authoritative unstructured natural language text on covid-19
-- 8h: build/test/deploy python script to scrape URLs and query APIs indexing documents in ellastic search at least daily (using crontab on totalgood.org)
+- 8h ($280): build/test/deploy python script to scrape URLs and query APIs indexing documents in ellastic search at least daily (using crontab on totalgood.org)
-- 8h: compile training set of at least 100 question/answer pairs based on authoritative resources (e.g. CDC, Johns Hopkins University, pubmed, arxiv.org, wikipedia)
+- 8h ($280): compile training set of at least 100 question/answer pairs based on authoritative resources (e.g. CDC, Johns Hopkins University, pubmed, arxiv.org, wikipedia)
-- 16h: train (fine tune) ALBERT to answer 100+ covid-19 FAQs accurately
+- 16h ($560): train (fine tune) ALBERT to answer 100+ covid-19 FAQs accurately
-- 12h: create/test/deploy Django REST open API (urls.py, views.py, template.html, serializer.py, and models.py) for user interaction with COVID-19 chatbot
+- 12h ($420): create/test/deploy Django REST open API (urls.py, views.py, template.html, serializer.py, and models.py) for user interaction with COVID-19 chatbot

 ### Deterministic Conversational Covid-19 Coach
 Total volunteer effort is estimated at 48 person-hours (approximately 1 week) to build and deploy the Covid-19 Coach for Isolation wellbeing support.

-- 8h: Build deterministic chatbot (using Landbot.io GUI or equivalent) for answering FAQ questions about COVID-19 i(from FAQs at CDC and Johns Hopkins websites)
+- 8h ($280): Build deterministic chatbot (using Landbot.io GUI or equivalent) for answering FAQ questions about COVID-19 i(from FAQs at CDC and Johns Hopkins websites)
-- 16h: Add emotional well-being and self-help coaching features to Covid-19 Coach, including home isolation, social distancing, exercise, and productivity tips and tricks
+- 16h ($560): Add emotional well-being and self-help coaching features to Covid-19 Coach, including home isolation, social distancing, exercise, and productivity tips and tricks
-- 8h: test with beta users
+- 8h ($280): test with beta users
-- 8h: refine Covid-19 Coach
+- 8h ($280): refine Covid-19 Coach
-- 8h: deploy and maintain Covid-19 Coach webapp for 3 months
+- 8h ($280): deploy and maintain Covid-19 Coach webapp for 3 months

 ### Integrate Deterministic Chatbot web
 Total effort required to integrate the Covid-19 Coach with the Quesiton Answering App is estimated at 20 hours.

-- 16h: Integrate Covid-19 Coach with SotA question answering chatbot REST API
+- 16h ($560): Integrate Covid-19 Coach with SotA question answering chatbot REST API
-- 4h: Purchase and integrate custom URL (or utilize a subdomain at Brown Institute's website)
+- 4h ($140): Purchase and integrate custom URL (or utilize a subdomain at Brown Institute's website)

 ## RFP from Brown Institute for Media Inovation